Join the Student Nutrition Group

 The group has an exciting list of events/opportunities that they are planning , so stay tuned for more details!
 If you have any questions about the group, please contact Audrey Richards (firstname.lastname@example.org) for more information.

 Become an Affiliated Scholar

-Interested in becoming an Affiliated Scholar of the UofSC Nutrition Consortium?
+Interested in becoming an Affiliated Scholar of the USC Nutrition Consortium?